 - UE Access Network discovery and selection policies (ANDSP).
 It is used by the UE for selecting non-3GPP accesses networks.
 The encoding of ANDSP is defined in 3GPP TS 24.526 [16];

 - UE Route Selection Policy (URSP).
 This UE policy is used by the UE to determine how to route outgoing traffic.
-Traffic can be routed to an established PDU Session, can be offloaded to non-3GPP access outside a PDU Session, or can trigger the establishment of a new PDU Session.
-The encoding of URSP is defined in 3GPP TS 24.526 [16]
+Traffic can be routed to an established PDU Session, offloaded to non-3GPP access outside a PDU Session, or trigger the establishment of a new PDU Session.
+The encoding of URSP is defined in 3GPP TS 24.526 [16];

 - UE Vehicle-to-Everything Policy (V2XP).
-This UE policy provides configuration parameters to the UE for V2X communications over PC5 reference point or over Uu reference point or both.
-The encoding of V2XP is defined in 3GPP TS 24.588 [25].
+This UE policy provides configuration information to the UE for V2X communications over PC5 reference point or over Uu reference point or both.
+The encoding of V2XP is defined in 3GPP TS 24.588 [25]; and